phillipgessert/phillipgessert.github.io/faq.md

 # What is your typical turn time?

-Most books are completed within **a week**, though this can vary based on complexity and project schedule.
+Most books are completed within **2 weeks**, though this can vary based on complexity and project schedule.
 If yours is an especially complex format, you’ll receive regular updates to progress on your project.

 I offer rush processing for $40 per 80,000 words; but depending on my current production schedule, rush processing may not always be available.
 Just ask.